 About KROST’s Estate and Gift, Trust, and Probate Services

 Our estate planning team assists with the transition of family wealth and estate succession.
 Our team of experts has over 90 years of combined experience working with family-owned and privately held companies, as well as high-net-worth individuals.
 Our primary goal is to assist individuals and their attorneys to effectively transfer wealth while minimizing unnecessary estate, gift, and generation-skipping taxes.
 In addition, we can coordinate all of your Trust, probate, and estate planning needs to ensure a smooth transition while minimizing emotional, tax, and administrative burdens.

 Get Free Download of KROST Will & Trust Asset Legacy Planner

 About the Experts

-Richard Umanoff, CPA, MBA, is a Principal at KROST CPAs.
-Richard’s career spans over 40 years, with a concentration in taxation.
+Richard Umanoff is an Estate & Gift, Trust and Probate Principal at KROST.
+Richard’s career spans over 45 years, with a concentration in taxation.
 His primary emphasis is estate and trust tax compliance, planning, estate administration, and probate court accounting.
 Richard currently serves in the role of trustee for numerous clients. » Full Bio

 Tax, Estate & Gift, Trust and Probate, Sports & Entertainment